cfengine/documentation/reference/common/classes-in-common-promises.markdown

 ---
 layout: default
-title: Classes in common Promises
-categories: [Reference, Bundles for common, classes in common promises]
+title: classes
+categories: [Reference, Common promises, classes]
 published: true
-alias: reference-bundles-for-common-classes-in-common-promises.html
+alias: reference-common-promises-classes.html
 tags: [bundles, common, classes, promises]
 ---

-### `classes` promises in \*

 Classes promises refer to the classification of different run-contexts.
 These are not related to object oriented classes, but are more like tag labels representing different properties of the environment.